Parque del Buen Retiro: Activities

 Every Sunday from late May through early October, the Banda Sinfónica de Madrid gives free midday concerts from the bandstand in the park near the Calle de Alcalá.
 Manuel Lillo Torregrosa composed Kiosko del Retiro for this bandstand.
 The park features an annual Book Fair where people can drop off or sell their used books, magazines, or newspapers.
 Events throughout the year include concerts, firework shows, and holiday festivals, and cultural events.

 Retiro Park has specific outdoor exercise areas for young and old people.
 The elderly exercise area includes stretching equipment and bicycle pedals.
 The youth area includes bars for triceps dips, pull-ups, and sit-ups, as well as large stones that locals have brought to use as weights.

 Around the Retiro Pond lake, many puppet shows, street performers, and fortune tellers perform.
-Rowboats can be rented to paddle around the Estanque, and horse-drawn carriages are available.
+Rowing boats can be rented to paddle around the Estanque, and horse-drawn carriages are available.
 Retiro is home to multiple city-managed sports courts and several playground areas.
 The inside of the Palacio de Cristal has been modified to include a stone slide.
 Major paths and walkways in the park are used by families, runners, bikers and rollerbladers.